mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 .. warning::

-    If using distributed training, your dataloader use the :mod:`torch.utils.data.distributed.DistributedSampler`.
+    For distributed training, your dataloader should use the :mod:`torch.utils.data.distributed.DistributedSampler`.
+If you
+    are running multi-node, and each rank does not have a copy of the dataset, then a normal sampler can be used.

 .. seealso::